-3 Model and Analysis
+3 Modeling and Analysis

 In the following, a model and its corresponding discrete-time analysis of the GFR service are presented.
-The issue of conforming/non-conforming frames will be neglected.
-We will also assume, that the transmission capacity for the GFR-service is constant.
+The issue of conforming/non-conforming frames will be neglected, that is, all arriving frames are considered conforming.
 After a description of the frame arrival process we will evaluate the system state of the coupled model of F-GCRA and transmission line as shown in Figure 3.